Science

 Progress will be checked via Independent Study packs and end of unit tests.

-Students will study the basic laws and principles of chemistry and learn how to predict the properties and the atomic structure of elements from their positions in the periodic table.
+In Year 12 students will study the basic laws and principles of chemistry and learn how to predict the properties and the atomic structure of elements from their positions in the periodic table.
 Topics will also include organic chemistry, carbon compounds including fossil fuels, plastics and recycling.
-Students learn how to control chemical reactions and the importance of chemistry in manufacturing processes.
-Students are introduced to modern analytical techniques such as mass spectroscopy and nuclear magnetic resonance.

 There are 9 lessons over the two week timetable taught by 2 Chemistry specialist teachers.